Kevinma627/MMAPN/README.md

 - Any missing or invalid data is substituted by a -1.
 - For every URL that is processed the number of processed URLs will print to the terminal.
 - Data is fetched through the following APIs:
-    - whois-api
+    - Whois API
-    - Openpagerank API
+    - Open Page Rank API

 ### Sample Train/Test Runs